xoxzo/blog.xoxzo.com/content/Tutorials/how-to-use-din-1-en.md

 When a DIN receives a call, XOXZO cloud will send a HTTP GET request to a callback URL you specify with two parameters.
 By using these parameters, you can know which DIN was called and what number called the DIN.
-You can then dynamically control your action action according to these parameters.
+You can then dynamically control your action according to these parameters.

 <Dl>
     <Dt> caller